 can charcoal ashes make my dog sick?

-With cookout season in full swing, one concerned pet parent wrote in regarding an unusual snack her dog swiped from the grill: “Dear Dr. Ward, my dog ate some ashes from our charcoal grill.
+With cookout season in full swing, one concerned pet parent wrote in regarding an unusual snack her dog swiped from the grill: “Dear Dr. Ward, my dog ate some charcoal ashes from under our grill.
 He seems fine but I wanted to know if it could make him sick.”

 Eating ashes, even a little bit, seems like a horrible idea.